aws-samples/bedrock-claude-chat/README.md

 The sign-up screen will appear as shown above, where you can register your email and log in.

 > [!Important]
-> This deployment method allows anyone with the URL to reach the public endpoint.
-For production use, we strongly recommend adding IP address restrictions (Defining the allowed-signup-email-domains to allow only your emails from your comapny domain to be able to sing-up to restrict the users).
-For ip address restriction use both ipv4-ranges and ipv6-ranges when executing ./bin
+> This deployment method allows anyone with the URL to sign up if optional parameters are not configured.
+For production use, we strongly recommend adding IP address restrictions and disabling self-signup to mitigate security risks (Defining the allowed-signup-email-domains to allow only your emails from your comapny domain to be able to sing-up to restrict the users).
+For ip address restriction use both ipv4-ranges and ipv6-ranges and to disable self-signup use disable-self-register when executing ./bin
-> By default self registration is disabled for security purposes and you will need to create all users on cognito and it will not allow users to self register their accounts.i this can be changed by using the --enable-self-register parameter.

 ## Architecture